 Exports through the Port of Wyndham include cattle, agricultural products from the Ord River irrigation area and nickel concentrate.
-Fuel and general cargo are brought in to the East Kimberley through the port.
+Fuel and general cargo are brought in to the East Kimberley through this port.
 The largest ships that visit the port are usually 50,000 tonnes dead-weight with a draft of 8.5 metres and a length of 190 metres.

 The nbn™ Sky Muster™ satellite service provides broadband connectivity to the region.
-Roll-out of the National Broadband Network connects homes and businesses in Broome, Kununurra, Derby and surrounding area.
+Roll-out of the National Broadband Network connects homes and businesses in Broome, Kununurra, Derby and surrounding areas.

 Airports and air services

 Seven regional airports and a number of community and private airfields serve the Kimberley.
 The main regional airports are at Broome and Kununurra.
 Others are at La Grange (Bidyadanga Aboriginal Community) and Kalumburu.
 Airnorth connects Kununurra and Broome, while Qantas/Qantas Link and Virgin provide scheduled services from Perth to Broome and Kununurra.
-Aviair also flights in the region.
+Aviair also flies in the region.

 Horizon Power supplies electricity, which it purchases from Energy Developments Limited, in each of the five principal towns in the Kimberley, and to remote Indigenous communities in the region.